katisunray/katisunray.github.io/src/content/products/art-print-letter.md

 A wall art print (letter-size, 11.5 x 8 in) printed on thick matte premium stock.
 Perfect for framing and gifting to celebrate the everyday magic of family life and presence.

+Illustrations were hand drawn and hand coloured with coloured pencils in Toronto.
+Designed and printed in Ontario, Canada.

+Explore the full collection in the links below.

+Order timeline: 5 business days to process + shipping (additional shipping cost)

 Email us to request specific artwork or collection.

 *Option to buy digital file and print at your own convenience.
 Email for details and pricing.